ng2-ui/popup/README.md

    opens popup with the given compnent and options

    * component: Component
      Any component.
-To open a message popup, use `Ng2MessagePopupComponent`
+To open a message popup, use `NguiMessagePopupComponent`

      There are two properties will be added when a component is used with open function
        1. popup: instance of NguiPopupComponent,